Create a project budget in 6 steps

 Why is the project budget important?

-• A well-planned budget is the basis for monitoring and controlling costs.
-Project managers can compare actual costs with the approved budget to determine if there is a discrepancy.
-It helps them check the progress of the project and whether they need to take corrective action.
+• The project budget allows project managers to compare actual costs with the approved budget to determine whether there is a discrepancy, which helps them to verify the project's progress and whether they need to take corrective action.

 1. Divide your project into tasks and milestones